 10. What is the appeal procedure for infringement decisions?

-An appeal from an original district court judgment goes to the relevant high court.
-An appeal from an original judgment or decree of a single bench of the high court (with original jurisdiction) goes to the division bench of the high court as a regular first appeal.
-A judgment or decree in a regular first appeal can be challenged as a special leave petition before the Supreme Court.
-Once a special leave petition has been admitted by the Supreme Court, it is converted to an appeal.
+Any appeal that lies from an order of a district court goes to the appropriate high court.
+Furthermore, any appeal from an original order or decree of a single bench of the high court that has original jurisdiction lies on the division bench of the high court as a regular first appeal.
+A judgment or decree in a regular first appeal can be challenged before the Supreme Court only as a special leave petition.